 The objective of the EET Program is to produce graduates with knowledge, hands-on skills, problem-solving, technical and leadership skills to enter careers in the design, installation, manufacturing, testing, evaluation, technical sales, maintenance, process and system design.
 These graduates will:

 PEO1.
 Attain againful employment in technical or managerial careers where they continue to enhance their knowledge in the Electrical and Electronics Engineering disciplines.

 PEO2.
 Attain an ability to work effectively in cross functional teams and communicate effectively in oral, written or visual forms.

 PEO3.
 Attain an awareness of ethical, professional, and social responsibilities in their professional lives and community services.

 PEO4.
 Attain skills necessary to engage in lifelong learning activities coupled with commitment to continuous improvement in their professional lives.

 By the time of graduation, students in the EET program will be able to:

-- Work effectively as a member of a team.
+SO5.
+An ability to function effectively as a member or leader on a technical team.